Backward stochastic dynamics on a filtered probability space: Introduction

-In the past twenty years, there is a large number of articles devoted to the theory of BSDE and its applications in various research areas.
-Our references listed at the end of the paper is by no means complete, and the reader should refer to excellent surveys such as articles in the book \cite {MR1752671} edited by El Karoui and Mazliak, the recent paper by El Karoui et al \cite{El Karoui} and the references therein for a guide to the BSDE literature.
+In the past twenty years, there has been a large number of articles devoted to the theory of BSDE and its applications in various research areas.
+Our references listed at the end of the paper are by no means complete, and the reader should refer to excellent surveys such as articles in \cite {MR1752671} edited by El Karoui and Mazliak, the recent paper by El Karoui, Hamadene and Matoussi \cite{ElKaroui}, the book by Yong and Zhou \cite{MR1696772} and the references therein for a guide to the BSDE literature.